amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

   | x,_ → x
 ```

 And the following is an example of external verification that accompanies the numeric `+` operator implementation defined in the standard library.
 The proof of associativity, `+assoc◻`, as well as the proofs of other properties, accompany the implementation of `+`.
 The symbol $\square$ at the end of the proof name is mandatory.
 If the programmer neglects to append this symbol to the proof name, the compiler will do so.
 It stands for [*quod erat demonstrandum*](https://en.wikipedia.org/wiki/Q.E.D.)
 (QED), which appears at the end of each proof in mathematics.
 The symbol $\forall$ means "for all", as usual.
-The symbol $\equiv$ stands for [propositional equality](https://en.wikipedia.org/wiki/Type_theory#Equality_types) in type theory.
+Following Agda's convention, we use the symbol $\equiv$ stands for the type theoretic [propositional equality](https://www.math.fsu.edu/~ealdrov/teaching/2020-21/fall/MAS5932/agda/simplethms-1.html), below.
+Likewise, we use the $=$ symbol to represent the type theoretic definitional equality.

 ```
 _+_ : (𝛼 : Num) ⇒ 𝛼 → 𝛼 → 𝛼